 ABSTRACT

 Tomato (Solanum lycopersicum L.) is a globally vital horticultural crop, yet its productivity is severely threatened by early blight, caused by Alternaria solani.
-In a 2024 field survey across districts in Tamil Nadu, disease incidence ranged from 25.4% to 53.9% PDI, with the pathogen present in 60% of surveyed in tomato fields.
+In a 2024 field survey across districts in Tamil Nadu, disease incidence ranged from 25.4% to 53.9% PDI, with the pathogen present in 60% of surveyed field tomatoes .
 Alternaria solani isolates were characterized morphologically, confirming typical septate, branched mycelia and muriform conidia.
 In vitro antifungal screening of eight newer-generation fungicides revealed that azoxystrobin (strobilurin; FRAC group 11) achieved the highest inhibition zone (48.15%), followed by difenoconazole (triazole; group 3) at 42.73%, while hexaconazole exhibited the lowest activity (21.78%).
 These findings align with global studies demonstrating strobilurins’ superior efficacy in managing A. solani.
 The results suggest that azoxystrobin, either alone or in combination with triazoles, offers a promising tool for integrated early blight control in tomato cultivation.
 However, field trials, optimum dosing regimens, resistance monitoring, and integration with cultural practices are recommended to develop sustainable disease management strategies in tropical and subtropical regions.

 Key words: Tomato, Alternaria solani, Newer generation fungicides, Antagonist